Claude Rains

+William Claude Rains (10 November 1889 – 30 May 1967) was a British and American actor whose career spanned almost seven decades.
+He was the recipient of numerous accolades, including four Academy Award nominations for Best Supporting Actor, and is considered one of the screen's great character stars who played cultured villains during the Golden Age of Hollywood.

-William Claude Rains (10 November 188930 May 1967) was a British actor whose career spanned almost seven decades.
-After his American film debut as Dr. Jack Griffin in The Invisible Man (1933), he appeared in such highly regarded films as The Adventures of Robin Hood (1938), Mr. Smith Goes to Washington (1939), The Wolf Man (1941), Casablanca and Kings Row (both 1942), Notorious (1946), Lawrence of Arabia (1962), and The Greatest Story Ever Told (1965).
+The son of a stage actor, Rains began acting on stage in his native London in the 1900s.
+He became a leading thespian on the West End, and an acting teacher at the Royal Academy of Dramatic Arts.
+He moved to the United States in the late 1920s and became a successful Broadway star, before making his American film debut as Dr. Jack Griffin in The Invisible Man (1933).
+He went on to play prominent roles in such big screen production as The Adventures of Robin Hood (1938), Mr. Smith Goes to Washington (1939), The Wolf Man (1941), Casablanca (1942), Kings Row (1942), Phantom of the Opera (1943) and Notorious (1946).

-He was a Tony Award-winning actor and was a four-time nominee for the Academy Award for Best Supporting Actor.
-Rains was considered to be "one of the screen's great character stars" who was, according to the All-Movie Guide, "at his best when playing cultured villains".
-During his lengthy career, he was greatly admired by many of his acting colleagues, such as Bette Davis, Vincent Sherman, Ronald Neame, Albert Dekker, Peter O'Toole, John Gielgud, Charles Laughton and Richard Chamberlain.
+In 1951, he won the Tony Award for Best Actor in a Play for his performance in Darkness at Noon.
+He continued to work as a prominent character actor in films, notably as Mr. Dryden in Lawrence of Arabia (1962) and his final role in the Biblical epic The Greatest Story Ever Told (1965).

+In 1960, he received a star on the Hollywood Walk of Fame for his contributions to the film industry.
+Richard Chamberlain described him as "one of the finest actors of the 20th century," while Bette Davis considered him one of her favorite co-stars.

 Early life

 William Claude Rains was born on 10 November 1889 at 26 Tregothnan Road in Clapham, London.
-His parents were Emily Eliza (née Cox) and the stage actor Frederick William Rains.
-He lived in the slums of London, and, in his own words, on "the wrong side of the River Thames".
-Rains was one of twelve children, all but three dying of malnutrition when still infants.
+His parents were Emily Eliza (née Cox) and stage actor Frederick William Rains.
+He lived in the slums of London.
+Rains was one of twelve children, of whom all but four died while still infants.
 His mother took in boarders in order to support the family.
-According to his daughter, Jessica Rains, he grew up with "a very serious Cockney accent and a speech impediment" which took the form of a stutter, causing him to call himself "Willie Wains".
-His accent was so strong that his daughter could not understand a word he said when he used it to sing old Cockney songs to her or purposely used it to playfully annoy her.
-Rains left school after the third year to sell newspapers so that he could bring the pennies and halfpennies home for his mother.
-He sang in the Farm Street Church choir, which also brought him a few pence to take home.
+Rains grew up with a Cockney accent and a speech impediment.

 Because his father was an actor, the young Rains would spend time in theatres and was surrounded by actors and stagehands.
 There he observed actors as well as the day-to-day running of a theatre.
-Rains made his stage debut at age ten in the play Sweet Nell of Old Drury at the Haymarket Theatre, so that he could run around onstage as part of the production.
+Rains made his stage debut at age 10 in the play Sweet Nell of Old Drury at the Haymarket Theatre, so that he could run around onstage as part of the production.
 He slowly worked his way up in the theatre, becoming a call boy (telling actors when they were due on stage) at His Majesty's Theatre and later a prompter, stage manager, understudy, and then moving on from smaller parts with good reviews to larger, better parts.